Translations

 Ferrell played junior varsity last year and, along with the Houcks, was part of the 2019-20 Bulls Gap team that advanced to the state tournament.

-The anniversary of the birth of my paternal grandmother (Molly Gertrude Archer Ferrell, 11/30/1892 - 6/11/1971) is next Tuesday, 11/30/2021.
-The Cherokee High School girls basketball team will play the Gibbs High School girls basketball team, here, about 2.5 miles away from our house, on 11/30/2021.
+The anniversary of the birth of my paternal grandmother (Molly Gertrude Archer Ferrell, 11/30/1892–6/11/1971) is next Tuesday, 11/30/2021.
+The Cherokee High School girls' basketball team will play the Gibbs High School girls' basketball team here, about 2.5 miles away from our house, on 11/30/2021.
 The game will start at 5 PM.
-Mrs. Appalachian Irishman and I will be there, if we have power in our bodies.
+Mrs. Appalachian Irishman and I plan to be there, if we have power in our bodies.
 We have the will in our spirits!
-We will encourage the Cherokee High School girls basketball team to beat the Gibbs High School girls basketball team!
-My voice will be the loudest, when Ariel Ferrell is on the court!
+We will encourage the Cherokee High School girls' basketball team to beat the Gibbs High School girls' basketball team!
+My voice will be the loudest when Ariel Ferrell is on the court!
 Play ball!
 Win!

-The youngest daughter of my brother and his wife is on the Bulls Gap Middle School girls basketball team now!
-She is following the tradition of her mother (Carson Newman University girls basketball team) and her older sister (as stated previously).
-The Rogersville Review needs to publish the schedules and rankings of local sports teams.
+The youngest daughter of my brother and his wife is now a member of the Bulls Gap Middle School girls' basketball team!
+She is following the tradition of her mother (Carson Newman University girls' basketball team) and her older sister (as stated previously).
+The Rogersville Review needs to publish the schedules and rankings for local sports teams.
 They do not do that very often.
 I still have the current Bulls Gap Middle School (Bulls Gap, Tennessee) Basketball Schedule link.
 It is not very helpful.
 My brother and his wife update us on how their youngest daughter is doing!

 I ate only one serving for dinner.
-I knew that I'd need to save room for supper.
-About 4 PM, the Beckner-Gordon clan gathered for Thanksgiving supper, at the Beckners.
-My aunt-in-law is age 99, soon to be age 100.
+I knew that I would need to save room for supper.
+At about 4 PM, the Beckner-Gordon clan gathered for Thanksgiving supper at the Beckner home.
+My aunt-in-law is 99 years young, soon to be 100.
 Her son cares for her at home.
-He had known medical problems.
-He honors his mother.
+He had his medical problems, but he honors his mother.
 They are getting along well enough.
-Mrs. Appalachian Irishman and her Gordon clan help.
-I help as I am needed.
+Mrs. Appalachian Irishman and her Gordon clan help them.
+I help as needed.

 My father-in-law decided not to attend.
-He has his medical problems also.
-I wish that he could have attended.
+He has his own health problems.
+I wish he could have attended.

-Those present were my age 99 aunt-in-law, her son, Mrs. Appalachian Irishman, her two younger sisters, and the daughter of “favorite” sister-in-law.
-(Well, Pepper doggy was there also.)
+Those present aside from me were my wife's aunt, her son, Mrs. Appalachian Irishman, her two younger sisters, and the daughter of the middle sister.
+(Well, Pepper, our niece's dog, was there also.)
 We engaged in the usual family conversation.
-I interjected my “poly-tics” joke, as I had done at dinner, with the Fearghail clan: “poly,” from Greek or Latin, meaning many + ticks, known blood suckers.
-That was my “poly-tics” humor, twice, on Thanksgiving!
+I interjected the following “poly-ticks” joke as I had done at dinner with the Fearghail clan: “Poly,” from Greek, meaning “many,” plus “ticks,” known bloodsuckers.
+That was my “poly-ticks” humor twice on Thanksgiving!

-My aunt-in-law had fallen, at home, recently.
-She is still able to walk, using a rolling walker, as she had been doing.
-The fall did not damage her physically.
-The fall scared her.
+My wife's aunt had fallen at home recently.
+She is still able to walk using a rolling walker, as she has been doing.
+The fall did not hurt her physically.
+It did scare her.
 I encouraged her.
-I trust, in the Good Lord, that she will attain age 100 or beyond.
+I trust in the Lord that she will live to be 100 or beyond.
 We will see.
-See my Sunday, January 26, 2020, “MEMORIES: AUNT MONA AND UNCLE BOBBY, 1/18/2020; DAD, 1/25/2020; But Life Goes On with a Touch of Humor!” article.
+See my article, Memories: Aunt Mona and Uncle Bobby, 1/18/2020; Dad, 1/25/2020; But Life Goes On with a Touch of Humor! (published 1-26-2020).

 Conclusion

-At 5:38 PM, at this typing, darkness has fallen.
+At 5:38 PM today, Saturday, as I type, darkness has fallen.
 Thanksgiving leftovers will be ready in about 22 minutes.
-Molly doggy is ready to come inside now!
-She's had her supper.
+Molly is ready to come inside now.
+She had her supper.
 She knows that she must wait until we have our supper.
 Molly is patient.

 Another Thanksgiving has come and gone.
-Over the decades, from my childhood until know, I recall many Thanksgivings.
+Over the decades from childhood until now, I recall many Thanksgivings.

 No comments: